Resources for Members of the United States Armed Forces and Their Families

 - Evaluation of comparable military education and/or experience to satisfy training-related licensure requirements.

 - Direct telephone and email contact with BAR Licensing staff.

-To request expedited application assistance, the applicant must supply evidence that they were an active duty member of the Armed Forces of the United States who was honorably discharged.
+To request expedited licensure, the applicant must supply evidence that they were an active duty member of the United States Armed Forces who was honorably discharged.
 Examples of acceptable evidence of service and discharge include: